Kitao Sakura (no relation to Sakura Kasugano) to take on Live-action ‘Street Fighter’ movie reboot

 The history of live-action Street Fighter films started in 1994 with the Steven E. de Souza/Jean-Claude Van Damme, which is regarded as one of Van Damme’s highest grossing films of all time, despite being panned by critics and fans alike.

-In 2003, there were talks of a Street Fighter sequel with Van Damme (Guile) returning along with Damian Chapa (Ken) and Byron Mann (Ryu).
+In 2003, there was talks of a Street Fighter sequel with Van Damme (Guile) returning along with Damian Chapa (Ken) and Byron Mann (Ryu).
 Both Dolph Lundgren and Holly Valance (replacing Kylie Minogue as Cammy) were also attached.
 Unfortunately, the sequel never saw the light of day.

 Instead, 2009’s Street Fighter: The Legend of Chun-Li was born.
 Directed by Andrzej Bartkowiak (Maximum Impact), it starred Kristin Kreuk, Chris Klein, Robin Shou (Cyprus Tigers), Michael Clarke Duncan and Hong Kong legend, Cheng Pei-pei (Come Drink with Me).